codihuston/ustrending/docs/development.md

 1. Copy the contents of the `k8s/examples` directory to the `k8s/dev` directory

-    > Note: If you want to configure environment variables or other default configurations, do so in the destination directory mentioned above.
+    > Note: You must configure the environment variables as needed, see the example
+    > config files.
+    >
-    The defaults work out-of-box for `Windows w/ Docker Desktop Kubernetes`.
+    > The defaults work out-of-box for `Windows w/ Docker Desktop Kubernetes`.
+    >
-    If you are operating in a different environment, you will need to make changes to the `hostPath` key in the `mongodb-deployment.yml`.
-See that file for additional instructions
+    > If you are operating in a different environment, you will need to make
+    > changes to the `hostPath` key in the `mongodb-deployment.yml`.
+See that file
+    > for additional instructions

     1. Change the resource allocation in the deployment files to your liking.
     The out-of-box configuration might be very slow, especially for the client and server services

     1. Replace the `REPLACE_ME_WITH_YOUR_DOCKER_ID` token in that file with your name (if you want to use your own dockerhub).
-Not a strict requirement if not
+Not a strict requirement, but it will tag the docker images more accordingly when built

-1. Copy `skaffold/skaffold-example.yml` to `skaffold/skaffold.yml`; replace the
+2. Copy `skaffold/skaffold-example.yml` to `skaffold/skaffold.yml`; replace the
 `REPLACE_ME_WITH_YOUR_DOCKER_ID` in this file as well

 1. Install dependencies for each project.

-    ```cmd
-    cd server
-    yarn install
+    ```sh
     cd client
     yarn install

+    # this is to resolve any golang compiler warnings/errors
+    cd public-api
+    go install

+    cd trends-api
+    go install

+    cd worker-trends
+    go install
     ```

     > Note that the `node_modules` directories are excluded during